Krishna-Vallamsetty/AWS-Disaster-Recovery-Setup-for-a-Multi-Tier-Web-App/README.md

 **2. After Simulating Failure: Primary Site is Unreachable**

-[cite_start]After deleting the listener on the primary Application Load Balancer, the site immediately became unreachable, confirming a successful failure simulation[cite: 43].
+After deleting the listener on the primary Application Load Balancer, the site immediately became unreachable, confirming a successful failure simulation.

 ![Primary Site Failed](screenshots/2-primary-site-failed.png)

 **3. After Simulating Failure: DR Site Remains Healthy**

-The disaster recovery application in `us-east-1` was completely unaffected by the primary site's failure and remained online to serve traffic. [cite_start]This proved the success of the DR strategy[cite: 44, 63].
+The disaster recovery application in `us-east-1` was completely unaffected by the primary site's failure and remained online to serve traffic.
+This proved the success of the DR strategy.

 ![DR Site Working After Failover](screenshots/3-dr-site-working-after-failover.png)